Quantum Walk Inspired Dynamic Adiabatic Local Search: Background

 where $T_a$ is the total evolution time of the AQC.
 Let $\ket{\psi (T_a)}$ be the state of the system at time $T_a$ evolving under the Hamiltonian $H(s(t))$ from the ground state $\ket{\lambda_{0,0}}$ at time $t=0$.
 The Adiabatic theorem \cite{farhi2000quantum, albash2018Adiabatic} states that the final state $\ket{\psi (T_a)}$ is $\epsilon$-close to the real ground state $\ket{\lambda_{0,T_a}}$ as

 provided that

 There are several variations of AQC to improve the performance.
-The variations are based on modifying the initial Hamiltonian and the final Hamiltonian \cite{10.5555/2011395.2011396, perdomo2011study} or adding a catalyst Hamiltonian $H_e$ \cite{10.5555/2011395.2011396}.
+The variations are based on modifying the initial Hamiltonian and the final Hamiltonian \cite{10.5555/2011395.2011396, perdomo2011study} or adding a catalyst Hamiltonian $H_e$ \cite{10.5555/2011395.2011396}, which is turned on/off at the beginning/end of the adiabatic evolution.
 In this work, we are interested in the catalyst approach.
-The catalyst vanishes at the initial and the final times but is present at intermediate times.
-For instance, a conventional catalyst assisted AQC is expressed as
+A conventional catalyst Hamiltonian assisted AQC path is expressed as

-The form of $H_e$ is important but even a randomly chosen catalyst can help in improving run time \cite{10.5555/2011395.2011396, zeng2016schedule}.